jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 ## Other considerations and caveats about my chess study plan

-An interesting fact worth noting is that for "daily" chess, one can consult books and databases, but not chess engines (for calculating moves) or input/help from humans.&nbsp; This is a standard rule for most correspondence chess.&nbsp; For (OTB) chess or any live game (like the rapid style I’ll be training in), using ANY external resource or aid is prohibited.
+An interesting fact worth noting is that for "daily" chess, one can consult books and databases, but not chess engines (for calculating moves) or input/help from humans.
+This is a standard rule for most correspondence chess.
+For (OTB) chess or any live game (like the rapid style I’ll be training in), using ANY external resource or aid is prohibited.

 I mention this because I hypothesize that my daily rating will not increase at the same rate as my rapid rating because I don’t plan to lean on external resources, though my opponents may.
 Also, the games take place slower, so I won’t have as many opportunities to increase my rating.